MaterializeInc/materialize/doc/user/sql/create-sources.md

 - File path must be prefixed with `file://`, and be the file's absolute path.
 - Every line of the CSV is treated as a row, i.e. there is no concept of headers.
-- All data in the CSV are treated as `STRING`.
+- All data in the CSV are treated as `string`.
 - Columns in the source are named `column1`, `column2`, etc.
 - You must specify the number of columns.
 Any row with a different number of columns gets discarded, though Materialize will log an error.